inexorabletash/indexeddb-promises/README.md

 }, enumerable: true, configurable: true});
 ```

-The `promise` attribute returns the same Promise instance each time it is accessed, unless the readyState of the request is reset by iterating a cursor associated with the request (see below).
-Once that occurs, the `promise` attribute returns a new Promise instance, but again the same Promise instance each time, until the cursor is iterated once more.
+The `ready` attribute returns the same Promise instance each time it is accessed, unless the readyState of the request is reset by iterating a cursor associated with the request (see below).
+Once that occurs, the `ready` attribute returns a new Promise instance, but again the same Promise instance each time, until the cursor is iterated once more.

 > The above shim does NOT cover the cursor iteration cases; see [polyfill.js](polyfill.js) for a more complete approximation.